How to choose the right tax-saving mutual fund schemes?

 We are already in the last quarter of the financial year, and most of the employers will be pushing for the proofs of your tax-saving investments.
 With the increasing awareness of mutual funds as an investment option, Equity Linked Savings Scheme (ELSS) funds are also emerging as the preferred option for tax savings.
 Such funds need to have at least 65% of the portfolio invested in equity shares, and equity-related securities and are further subject to a lock-in period of 3 years.
 Investors are eligible for tax benefit under Section 80C of the Income Tax Act for the investment made in ELSS funds, subject to a maximum of Rs.
 1.50 lakhs during a financial year.

 However, even under the ELSS universe, the investors have many mutual fund schemes being offered by different fund houses.
 The investors may differentiate between different funds based on various parameters.
-Here is a brief guide on how to choose the right tax saving mutual fund scheme:
+Here is a brief guide on how to choose the right tax saving mutual fund schemes:

 This is often the sole criterion for many investors, but instead, it should only be one of the parameters.
 Further, to eliminate any short-term bias, you must compare only the long-term investment performance of the fund.
 This assumes further importance for ELSS funds as equities tend to be volatile over a short-term, and you must stay invested for at least three years with the fund due to lock-in requirement.